Around Tax Day, criminals are in full force to try and get your hard earned money, especially those stimulus checks.

 The U.S. Treasury officials have released images of what the third round of stimulus checks look like, and what you should be looking for to make sure they’re real.

 Scammers are targeting stimulus payments.
-They send out fake checks with names like ‘Covid Relief Program’ and in the fine print, it says ‘Covid-19 Auto Stimulus.’
+Like many IRS scams, in Stimulus Payment Scams, they try to scam by posing as government entity.
+Here, they do so by sending out fake checks with names like ‘Covid Relief Program’ and in the fine print, it says ‘Covid-19 Auto Stimulus.’
 So really, it is a ploy to get you to ‘claim your money’ at an auto dealership.
 Essentially, it is an ad.

 - Treasury Seal: The seal says, “Bureau of the Fiscal Service.”